-Former Strictly presenter Sir Bruce Forsyth has died
+Former Strictly presenter Sir Bruce Forsyth has died - CBBC Newsround

 Sir Bruce had been unwell for some time and was in hospital earlier this year.

-Strictly Come Dancing presenter, Claudia Winkleman tweeted this tribute: "He was the King of TV, the Prince of performers and the most generous of people... all toe-tapping twinkle, all kindness, all love...."
+Strictly Come Dancing presenter, Claudia Winkleman tweeted: "He was the King of TV, the Prince of performers and the most generous of people... all toe-tapping twinkle, all kindness, all love...."

+Bruce's Strictly co-presenter Tess Daly said: "There are no words to describe how heartbroken I am to be told the saddest news, that my dear friend Sir Bruce Forsyth has passed away.
+From the moment we met, Bruce and I did nothing but laugh our way through a decade of working together on Strictly Come Dancing and I will never forget his generosity, his brilliant sense of humour and his drive to entertain the audiences he so loved."

+Joe Sugg tweeted: "An Inspirational entertainer.
+You will be sadly missed Sir Bruce Forsyth RIP."